Just in time for soup, stew, and chili season, I’m sharing my beloved recipe for Rustic Sweet Cornbread with Honey Butter.

 Grab a wooden spoon and mix in a little of the flour/cornmeal mixture and then alternate with a bit of buttermilk.

 Continue this process until all of the flour/cornmeal mixture and buttermilk have been added.

 Baking cornbread in a cast iron skillet gives it a slightly different texture than baking it in a glass dish.
 It is my preferred method but use what you have.
 If you are using a cast iron or oven-safe skillet, melt about 1 tablespoon butter over medium heat.
 If you are using a glass baking dish, coat it with non-stick cooking spray.

 Spoon the cornbread batter into your prepared pan or dish of choice and transfer it to a pre-heated 375 degree oven.

 In about 20 minutes you’ll have perfectly baked, golden, sweet cornbread

 Lodge makes varying sizes of cast iron skillets and they are very affordable.
-I used an 8″ skillet here which yields a higher cornbread.
-If you prefer a lower profile bread, use a 9″ or 10″ skillet.
+I used a 10″ skillet here which yields a higher cornbread.
+If you prefer a lower profile bread, use a 12″ skillet.
 Be aware that the baking time will be a little less if using a larger pan.

 In addition to the skillet improving the texture of the cornbread, it makes it look so cool.
 There’s just something about cornbread in a cast iron skillet.